Judy Baca: Recent and current projects

 In March 2010, Baca was part of a mural project in the East Bay, Northern California, the Richmond Mural Project, a five panel mural that featured different themes in each panel.
 The goal of the project was to connect the citizens, and share their wildly diverse backgrounds.
 She was also part of a group that successfully preserved her mural, Danza Indigenas, in Baldwin Park, after there were violent protests and vandalism towards the artwork.
 Baca has also had a huge part in the group Mural Rescue Program, which is a program that works to restore, preserve/stabilize, and conserve murals (both painted and digital) that have been painted or printed on substrates and walls built in public environments.
 One of Baca's most recent and ongoing projects is "New Codex-Oaxaca-Immigration and Cultural Memory" this project is about sharing artwork and stories of those who are immigrating from Mexico (namely Oaxaca) to the US; why they are immigrating, what they are leaving behind, what's happening to make them leave, etc. Baca is involved in choosing the art pieces that are being displayed, community outreach to help come up with ways for these immigrants to have a stable outcome, and getting a conversation started in the community, using these immigrants' artwork.

-She was interviewed for the film !Women Art Revolution.
+She was interviewed for the 2010 film !Women Art Revolution.

+In 2024, her work was included in Xican-a.o.x.
+Body a scholarly organized group exhibition on the contributions and experiences of Chicano artists to the art historical canon.
+The show was first installed at the Cheech Marin Center for Chicano Art & Culture at the Riverside Art Museum, California, and later traveled to the Pérez Art Museum Miami, Florida.
+The show was curated by Cecilia Fajardo-Hill, Marissa Del Toro, and Gilbert Vicario, and the accompanying catalog was published by the Chicago University Press.